File reading/writing utility

 Write the LaTeX code to include an eps graphic as a latex figure.

-The text is added to an existing file.
+The text is appended to an existing file.

 Returns: